 When swimmers start approaching the western tip of the Texas map (where El Paso is located), they will be able to overlook the roof’s edge before water jets shoot them southeast along the path of the Rio Grande.

 In the center of the Texas lazy river, children will be able to play in the water features of a circular splash pad, 20 feet in diameter.
 The stainless steel “bowl” of the splash pad will be lined with stone pavers, through which water will drain back into the filtration system.

-Aside from the rooftop lazy river and 100,000 square feet of meeting space, the Marriott Marquis Houston will include will include an impressive 77 ft long Natare infinity pool, a separate pavilion with a view of Houston’s Discovery Green, a large spa, a kids splash zone, and a sky-bridge that will connect to the George R. Brown Convention Center.
+Aside from the rooftop lazy river and 100,000 square feet of meeting space, the Marriott Marquis Houston will include an impressive 77 ft long Natare infinity pool, a separate pavilion with a view of Houston’s Discovery Green, a large spa, a kids splash zone and a sky-bridge that will connect to the George R. Brown Convention Center.